timdecode/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a computer scientist bringing the world of molecular biology to life.
-I build technologies to immersive users in biological worlds.
 I'm an expert in computer graphics, agent-based modelling, virtual reality and game engine architecture.
-My PhD at the University of Calgary (2019) was about painting living 3D biomolecule landscapes in virtual reality.
+My Ph.D. at the University of Calgary (2019) was about painting living 3D biomolecule landscapes in virtual reality.

 I take pictures, brew beer, play computer games, and hike.